-What Is a Worm?
+What is a worm?

 One of the best ways to keep your computer worm-free is to keep your operating systems and software updated with the latest security patches.
 Firewalls and antivirus software are other effective defenses against a computer worm.
 And don’t click on links or open files from unknown sources.

-What Is a Trojan?
+What is a Trojan?

 Named after the famous horse, Trojan malware either hides within or disguises itself as legitimate software.
 It’s a sneaky form of malware that creates holes and backdoors in your security so other malware can get in.

-How to Avoid a Trojan Virus
+How to avoid a Trojan virus

 The good news is that Trojans need permission to run on your machine, so the best defense is to stay away from links and attachments from sources you don’t recognize.
 Keeping software and operating systems updated and using antivirus software will also help keep the doors locked against a Trojan virus.